Yommievata/pam-asset-type-service/README.md

 10. If test is successful, click on deploy in prod environment.
 This will deploy to prod
 11. Test in prod environment if needed

+## Docker

+Docker is used when running the component tests.
+The docker-compose.yml file is located in the root of the project.

 ## How to use Asset-type-service-client

 Changes in Asset-type-service-client means the version of the client has to be changed in the Asset-type-service-client pom.xml.
 This means that every change in the Client has to be merged first before a new version of the client is published (Version can be found in Azure Artifacts).